umr4nlp/umr-guidelines/guidelines.md

       :modal-strength full-affirmative)

 (s6/ sentence
-  :temporal((DCT :after s6s)
+  :temporal((document-creation-time :after s6s)
             (s6s :after s6r))
   :modal((AUTH :full-affirmative s6s)
          (AUTH :full-affirmative s6r))
   :coref((s5p :same-entity s6p)
          (s5b :same-entity s6t2))
 ```
-In the temporal annotation of this sentence, the DCT is chosen as the reference time for *spend-02*, which is in turn the reference time for *return-01* - *spending time at the medical center* will happen after the DCT, and *returning home* will happen later still.
+In the temporal annotation of this sentence, the document-creation-time is chosen as the reference time for *spend-02*, which is in turn the reference time for *return-01* - *spending time at the medical center* will happen after the document-creation-time, and *returning home* will happen later still.
 In the modality annotation, both *spend-02* and and *return-01* are presented by the author as certainly happening - or at least as certain as one can be about future events.
 In the coreference annotation, *he* is considered to be the same as the *person* whose name is Pope in <a href="#1 (5)">(5)</a>, and *there* is the same location as the town of *Ramstein, Germany* in the preceding sentence.

 <span id="1 (7)">1 (7)</span>
  ```